Common Challenges in Data Aggregation and How to Overcome Them

 The Challenge:

 One of the most significant challenges in data aggregation is ensuring data quality.
-Inconsistent, incomplete, or inaccurate data from various sources can lead to unreliable insights and poor decision-making.
-For example, duplicate records, missing values, or outdated information can skew analysis and reduce the effectiveness of your data strategy.
+Inconsistent, incomplete, or inaccurate data can lead to flawed insights and poor decision-making.
+Data from different sources may have varying formats, missing values, or duplicate entries, making it difficult to aggregate and analyze effectively.

 How to Overcome It: